Service

 Proteomics Facility

-We are running three quadrupole orbitrap instruments (QExactive, QExactive Plus, Exploris 480) and one linear ion trap (LIT) FT-MS instrument (OrbitrapXL+ETD), that are coupled online via electrospray ionization (ESI) source interfaces to nanoUHPLC (LC-MS).
-NanoUHPLC reversed phase (RP) separation enables the use of columns with a length of up to 50 cm that in conjunction with sub-2μm bead capillary columns offer superior separation power for complex tryptic peptide mixtures.
-Recently the EvosepOne HPLC system that coupled to the Exploris 480 can be operated in both the high-throughput microflow and highly sensitive whisper nanoflow (100 nl/min) LC-MS mode was added.
+We run three quadrupole orbitrap instruments (QExactive, QExactive Plus, Exploris 480) and one linear ion trap (LIT) FT-MS instrument (OrbitrapXL+ETD), which are coupled online via electrospray ionization (ESI) source interfaces to nanoUHPLC (LC-MS).
+NanoUHPLC reversed phase (RP) separation enables the use of columns with a length of up to 50cm in conjunction with sub-2μm bead capillary columns, offering superior separation power for complex tryptic peptide mixtures.
+Recently, an EvosepOne HPLC system, which is coupled to the Exploris 480 and can be operated in both the high-throughput microflow and highly sensitive whisper nanoflow (100nl/min) LC-MS mode, was added.
 We constantly monitor (QC) the LC-MS setup with the help of in-house adopted software (Biognosys QuiC, PTXQC).

 Prefractionation and sample preparation

 A mammalian cell expresses ~10,000 to 12,000 protein-coding genes with an average protein copy number ranging from 1,000 to 10,000 molecules per cell.
-Therefore, the number of different proteoforms (due to alternative splicing, alternative transcription and translation start points, PTMs etc.) present in a given cell type is estimated to range between 200,000 to 1,000,000.
-Currently, even the most advanced LC-MS platform is not able to deal with this complexity and this is why prefractionation is considered key to address this under-sampling problem.
-Pre-fractionation of high complexity samples (e.g. whole cell proteomes) is commonly achieved either at the protein level by SDS-PAGE or at the peptide level via peptide-SAX, SCX, HpH-RP or RP-SCX (iST fractionation).
+Therefore, the number of different proteoforms (due to alternative splicing, alternative transcription and translation start points, PTMs, etc.) present in a given cell type is estimated to range between 200,000 and 1,000,000.
+Currently, even the most advanced LC-MS platform is not able to deal with this complexity and this is why prefractionation is considered key to addressing this under-sampling problem.
+Prefractionation of high complexity samples (e.g., whole-cell proteomes) is commonly achieved either at the protein level by SDS-PAGE or at the peptide level via peptide-SAX, SCX, HpH-RP, or RP-SCX (iST fractionation).

-Standard service includes protein ID from silver or colloidal coomassie stained gels, peptide mapping (protein characterization by several proteases), and investigation of simple bead-associated proteomes/interactomes.
-Deep analyses of high-complexity proteomes (e.g. whole cell and organellar proteomes), studies of PTMs and sophisticated quantitative analyses (large scale interactomics, APEX proximity labeling) are much more time consuming and are therefore considered as scientific collaborations.
-Single-shot proteome-wide analysis identifying and quantifying proteins in the range of two to five thousand protein groups are available on a routine basis.
-Users hand-in their samples via our in-house sample submission and archiving system (MS-Web) enabled by a web browser interface:
+Standard service includes protein ID from silver or colloidal coomassie-stained gels, peptide mapping (protein characterization by several proteases), and investigation of simple bead-associated proteomes/interactomes.
+Deep analyses of high-complexity proteomes (e.g., whole-cell and organellar proteomes), studies of PTMs and sophisticated quantitative analyses (large-scale interactomics, APEX proximity labeling) are much more time-consuming and are therefore considered as scientific collaborations.
+Single-shot proteome-wide analyses identifying and quantifying proteins in the range of two to five thousand protein groups are available on a routine basis.
+Users hand in their samples via our in-house sample submission and archiving system (MS-Web) enabled by a web browser interface:

 Research